A Team Approach to Care

 Bladder Cancer

-The bladder is located in the lower abdomen and its function is to store and expel urine.
-Urine passes from the two kidneys into the bladder via two tubes called the ureters.
-The bladder has an elastic muscular wall that allows it to contract and expand as urine is stored or emptied.
-Urine then leaves the bladder through another tube called the urethra.
+The bladder, situated in the lower abdomen, has the function of storing and expelling urine.
+Urine travels from the two kidneys into the bladder via the ureters.
+With its elastic muscular wall, the bladder can both contract and expand to manage urine.
+Eventually, urine exits the bladder through the urethra.

-Bladder cancer symptoms are nonspecific and sometimes can represent other urologic disorders.
-For this reason, our physicians perform specific screening studies to aid in the diagnosis.
-They perform a step by step approach to ensure the precise diagnosis is made for each patient.
+Bladder cancer symptoms are vague and can sometimes mimic other urologic disorders.
+For this reason, our physicians conduct specific screening studies to aid in diagnosis.
+They follow a step-by-step approach to ensure precise diagnosis for each patient.

-About 90 percent of bladder cancers form from the cells that line the urinary tract and are called transitional cell carcinomas.
+Approximately 90 percent of bladder cancers arise from the cells lining the urinary tract, known as transitional cell carcinomas.

 There are many associated factors, called carcinogens, which increase the risk of bladder cancer.
 Smoking and tobacco use carry the greatest risk, contributing to over half of the cases.
 Smokers carry four times the risk of developing bladder cancer compared to nonsmokers.
 Smoking cessation does decrease this risk somewhat with time.